pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 This brings up the a fuzzy-filtered list allowing you to choose a different file encoding.

 When you open a file, Pulsar will try to auto-detect the encoding.
-If Pulsar can't identify the encoding, the encoding will default to UTF-8, which is also the default encoding for new files.
+If Pulsar can’t identify the encoding, the encoding will default to UTF-8, which is also the default encoding for new files.

 ![Changing your file encoding](/img/atom/encodings.png)